Accession of Bosnia and Herzegovina to the European Union

-The accession of Bosnia and Herzegovina to the European Union (EU) is the stated aim of the present relations between the two entities.
-Bosnia and Herzegovina has been recognised by the European Union as a "candidate country" for accession since the decision of the European Council in 2022 and is on the current agenda for future enlargement of the EU.
+Bosnia and Herzegovina is on the agenda for future enlargement of the European Union (EU), having been recognised by the EU as a "candidate country" for accession by a decision of the European Council in 2022.
 Bosnia and Herzegovina takes part in the Stabilisation and Association Process and trade relations are regulated by an Interim Agreement.

 Bosnia and Herzegovina formally applied for EU membership on 15 February 2016, following years of constitutional reforms and engagements with the Dayton Agreement.
 Bosnia's failure to meet the conditions for the closure of the Office of the High Representative (OHR) in Bosnia and Herzegovina, including addressing state and military property ownership issues and implementing constitutional reforms, had prevented the country from submitting an application until 2016.

 On 15 December 2022, the European Council officially granted candidacy status to Bosnia and Herzegovina.

 On 12 March 2024, the European Commission recommended opening EU membership talks for Bosnia and Herzegovina.
 On 21 March 2024, all 27 EU leaders agreed in principle to open EU accession talks with Bosnia and Herzegovina, but it must first fulfill all conditions provided by the Commission.
 On the same day, it was speculated by Predrag Kojović, a member of parliament for "Naša stranka", that the earliest possible entry in an optimistic scenario would be 2030, with some other figures such as Miro Lazović agreeing with the statement.
 However, this speculation is heavily challenged by various other statements by both Antonio Tajani and Marta Kos, stating that whilst the rest of the Western Balkans could enter the European Union by 2029-2030 (or earlier), Bosnia and Herzegovina might take more time to be ready to fully join the European Union.
 Some "pessimists" within the nation and outside of it do not see Bosnia and Herzegovina entering the European Union before 2050.

 It is one of nine current EU candidate countries, together with Albania, Georgia, Moldova, Montenegro, North Macedonia, Serbia, Turkey and Ukraine.